scottpchow23/rust_showcase/docs/ownership.md

 ## the details

-The most basic example the highlights a difference is creating two variables that are equal to the same value.
+The most basic example that highlights a difference is creating two variables that are equal to the same value.
 In Java and Python, the following code could be used:

 Java:
 ```java